 UNC receives financial support from Wells Fargo for services associated with the Affinity UNC Debit Card to help offset costs.
 A separate Affinity UNC Debit Card account is not required for students, faculty and staff to access other campus services; a standard campus ID card may be utilized

-- Refunds of credit balances caused by parent plus loans exceeding student account charges will be refunded to the parent by check mailed to the address provided by the parent, unless the parent directs the refund to go to the student on their Plus Loan application.
+- Refunds of credit balances caused by parent plus loans exceeding student account charges will be refunded to the parent, unless the parent directs the refund to go to the student on their Plus Loan application.

 - When the credit is due to a potential over-award of financial aid, the credit may be held until the Office of Scholarships and Student Aid has reviewed the account.
 If financial aid is determined to exceed the federal definition of need, the over-award will be refunded to the appropriate financial aid fund.

-- When the credit is due to a payment that unreasonably exceeds charges, the University may choose to return the funds to the payer.
+- When the credit is due to a payment that unreasonably exceeds charges, the University may return the funds to the payer.

 - In the case of posting errors, the University will reverse the error.